jacklul/pihole-updatelists/README.md

 # Update Pi-hole's lists from remote sources

-When using remote lists like [this](https://v.firebog.net/hosts/lists.php?type=tick) or [this](https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) it's a hassle to manually check for changes and update, this script will do that for you.
+When using remote lists like [this](https://v.firebog.net/hosts/lists.php?type=tick) or [this](https://raw.githubusercontent.com/anudeepND/whitelist/master/domains/whitelist.txt) it's a hassle to manually check for changes and update - this script will do that for you!

-This script will not touch user-created entries, entries that were removed from the remote list will be disabled instead of removed.
+User-created entries will not be touched and those removed from the remote list will be disabled instead of removed.

 ## Requirements